 The Aran Islands are a top destination in the West of Ireland.
 These beautiful Islands display Irish Culture at its best in many traditional forms.
-From winding stone wall boreens, beaches lined with fishing boats, to the craic of Island Pubs.
+From winding stone wall boreens, beaches lined with fishing boats, to the craic of the local pubs.
 When you arrive to Aran you instantly feel like you’ve been taken back to Ireland of Old.
 Gaelic (Irish) is the main spoken language and backbone of life on these Islands today.
 Though most Islanders speak English too, Irish is still the preferred language by far.

-The Islands have a distinct character and life is slower here- a sanctuary to modern life.
+The Islands have a distinct character and life is slower here, a sanctuary from modern life.
 Aran Islanders preserve their traditions with great dedication while at the same time welcoming visitors to experience it.
-The thatched cottages and dry stone walls throughout the Islands display their dedication to traditional Irish craftsmanship.
+The thatched cottages and dry stone walls throughout the Islands are examples of this dedication to traditional Irish craftsmanship.
 No other item conjures up Irishness like the Aran Jumper (Geansaí Arainn).
 Irish Craft shops can be found on all three Islands.
 Be sure to take home your very own Aran Jumper from a local craft shop or the Aran Sweater Market.

-You can get to the Aran Islands by ferry from Doolin.
+You can get to there by ferry from Doolin Pier, Doolin, Co.
+Clare.
 Doolin Ferry Co. operates March to November, 7 days a week (Bank Holidays included).
 Our new Express Ferry service from Doolin offers the fastest sailing times to the Aran Islands.

 Inis Oirr ferry ticket prices

-Ticket prices range from 6 euro to 15 euro one way/inter island, and 18 to 25 euro return trip per adult to Inis Oirr.
+Ticket prices range from €13 – €25 one way/inter island, and €17 – €34 return trip per adult to Inis Oirr.

-Ticket prices range from 10 euro to 20 euro one way/inter island, and 22 to 28 euro return trip per adult to Inis Mor and Inis Meain.
+Ticket prices range from €15 – €30 euro one way/inter island, and €22 – €44 return trip per adult to Inis Mor and Inis Meain.